springernature/kotlin-playbook/classes-methods-extension-functions/README.md

 * Define data classes to represent the "platonic ideal" of a concept.
 E.g. just the essential properties.

-* Define fundamental operations as extension functions, [usually in the same file](../organising-code/README.md).
+* Define fundamental operations as extension functions, [usually in the same file as the class](../organising-code/README.md).

+* Define extension methods to avoid error-prone calls to the `copy` method of data classes.
+These will also [usually be in the same file as the class](../organising-code/README.md)

 * Define methods on the class only when required for object-oriented polymorphism.
 E.g. to implement an interface, or to extend an abstract class.